Peter Roney: Personal life

 Roney was born at Knightswood Hospital, Scotland in January 1886.
 He married his wife Violet in 1909 and at the time of the 1911 census he had one son, Kenneth.
 Whilst a player with Bristol Rovers, the family lived in Eastville.

 In 1914 Roney joined the 17th Middlesex Battalion, better known as the Football Battalion, with whom he served as a private in the First World War.
 He later transferred to the Machine Gun Corps.
 He found the realities of war difficult to cope with and the mental traumas that he suffered meant that he only briefly returned professional football, it being reported in 1919 that he had undergone "such experiences during the war that he is unlikely to be heard of again in professional football".
-In was reported in November 1919 that Roney was seriously ill at home in Ashington.
+It was reported in November 1919 that Roney was seriously ill at home in Ashington.

-His plight became a matter of concern to Bristol Rovers in 1921 when he was said to have been "down on his luck", "[lying] on a bed of sickness" and suffering from severe rheumatism as a result of his time fighting in the war.
+His plight became a matter of concern to Bristol Rovers in 1921 when he was said to have been "down on his luck", "[lying] on a bed of sickness" and suffering from severe rheumatism as a result of his war service.
 The directors of the football club donated ten guineas (£10.10s) to him and arranged for a collection to be made at a Southern League match between Bristol Rovers and Norwich City, his two former clubs.

 Roney died on 25 August 1930 in Scotstoun, Scotland, at the age of 43.